Looking to start investing in Canada? The best free stock and ETF trading platforms can help you save on pesky investment fees.

 What is The Best Free Trading Platform?

-Wealthsimple Trade is the overall best free stock trading app in Canada.
-To access a broader pool of investment products, consider Questrade, which offers free ETF purchases.
+Wealthsimple Trade is the best free stock trading app in Canada.
+For access to a broader range of investment products, consider Questrade, which offers free ETF purchases.

 The best free trading platforms for trading tools and options are Questrade and Disnat.